gistoscope/motor/docs/WEB-Reference.md

 If no renderer is found or rendering fails, the pane displays the engine's HTML output and marks `data-mode="html"` on the display container; plain-text fallback marks `data-mode="tex"`.

-## Graph playground
+## GraspViewer

-The tabbed demo now exposes the engine pane alongside the original graph viewer + math playground.
+The tabbed demo now exposes the engine pane alongside **GraspViewer**, the interactive GraphJSON explorer backed by the Stage‑1 engine.
 Selecting the **Graphs** tab restores the previous layout, so existing tests and automation that rely on `#graph-card` or `#math-playground` continue to function without changes.

+GraspViewer surfaces DOM tokens with both the legacy `.math-token--*` classes and the new `.is-*` flags so that hover/preview integrations can style either generation safely.
+Hovering over a token or graph node dispatches a non-blocking preview:

+- `.is-hovered` marks the focused token/node.
+- `.is-related` lights up the auxiliary tokens returned by the hover bus (for example, matching bracket pairs or inferred operands).
+- `.is-selected` is emitted in tandem with the historical `.math-token--selected` class.

+### Interaction contract

+- **Single-click on a bracket** (`(` or `[`) highlights the matching pair.
+The hover baseline will set `.is-related` on the partner to keep the relationship visible without locking the selection.
+- Keyboard shortcuts from the history panel (undo/redo, scope up/down) stay unchanged.
+- Tooltips surface the top suggested actions from the current preview without blocking pointer movement; the fallback native `title` attribute retains accessibility when the rich tooltip module is absent.